AlexeyVasilyev240597/indicator/README.md

 P. Neittaanmaki and S. Repin.
 Reliable methods for computer simulation.
 Error control and a posteriori estimates.
 Elsevier, NY, 2004
 <!-- <a id="2">[2]</a>
+Alexey Vasilyev.
 Explicit Residual Method in a 1D -->
 <!-- <a id="3">[3]</a>
 Alexey Vasilyev.
 A posteriori Error Estimates for Numerical Solutions of PDEs. -->